 The bottom line when it comes to digital currency is that it’s yours.
 It’s not regulated by governments, banks, or merchants.
-Because of that, the individual has much more control over their own finances and monetary transactions.
+Because of that, you have much more control over your own finances and monetary transactions.

 Why Not Bitcoin or Digital Currencies?

 With any new form of currency there will be risks.
 This is especially true for a form of currency that is distributed, exchanged, and earned in a completely unique way.
 A commonly discussed con of Bitcoin is its unpredictability when it comes to price volatility.
 Volatility in economics refers to the rate at which the security of something shifts.
-So, a stock may rise or fall, either way its volatility is impacted.
+So, when a stock rises or falls, its volatility is impacted.

 There’s also something to be said for the almost trendy nature of Bitcoin.
 Just like any other application or fad, there’s no saying if or when Bitcoin’s popularity is going to die out.
 The difference between an app and Bitcoin, though, is that if the latter loses traction, users’ finances could be affected.
 Digital currencies are no longer a monopoly, either.
 Bitcoin has quite a few competitors who could threaten its success.